eafit-apolo/apolo-users/docs/source/software/resourcemanager/tools/dmtcp/dmtcp-2.5.2/installation.rst

       cd $installer_path$
       tar xf dmtcp-2.5.2.tar.gz

 #.
-Create the installation directory and change its owner to user that it is
+Create the installation directory and change its owner to the user that it is
    doing this process.

    .. code-block:: bash